Monday, December 23, 2024

 Among an increasingly homogenous and stifling climate, it is arguably browser games that offer the most freedom to create video games in which LGBTQ+ identities and sexuality can resist being policed.

 Video games are a way in which LGBTQ+ people can escape unsafe and frightening realities.
 However, capitalism, corporations and the State can exert a huge influence over what or who is policed in video games.
-In 2022 we have the choice of many platforms and consoles to play on, from the PC to the Nintendo Switch.
+Today, we have the choice of many platforms and consoles to play on, from the PC to the Nintendo Switch.
 Yet huge companies dominate the market and the internet.
-Meta now owns Facebook, Instagram, and WhatsApp.
-Activision Blizzard has recently been bought out by Microsoft.
 Such companies strictly monitor and censor expressions of sexuality in games.
-For example, Google Play banned many “sugar daddy” apps last year.
-And in China, the government has banned games deemed to be “immoral.”
+For example, Google Play banned many “sugar daddy” apps a few years ago, and in China, the government has banned games deemed to be “immoral.”
 This includes games that include same-sex relationships, “effeminate males” and characters whose gender is not immediately clear.
 All of this exists within a political climate that is becoming more restrictive towards LGBTQ+ people.
 Yes, we can now marry in many western nations, but this meant LGBTQ+ people had to appeal to respectability politics.

 Alongside our new freedoms, the white cishet colonial mindset has become more ingrained and defensive.
 The increase in support for kink to be banned at pride events, the dominance of “queerbaiting” in discourse, and a sharp rise in transphobia, with gender-critical views becoming mainstream to the point it is now endangering trans youth.
 All of this focuses upon a sanitised, morally acceptable, conservative acceptance of LGBTQ lives.